-We identified the median employee by examining the Fiscal 2020 total compensation for all full-time and part-time Company employees, excluding our CEO, employed by us on January 2, 2021.
+We identified the median employee by examining the Fiscal 2021 total compensation for all full-time and part-time Company employees, excluding our CEO, employed by us on January 1, 2022.
 We are not using the same median employee that we used last year because that employee's wages no longer represented the median due to an increase in the number of employees with the Company.
-We calculated annual total compensation using the same methodology we use for our Named Executive Officers as set forth in the 2020 Summary Compensation Table above.
-We adjusted estimates with respect to total compensation by annualizing the compensation for any newly hired, full-time employees who were not employed by us for all of Fiscal 2020.
-We have a global workforce, with employees in 24 countries.
-Compensation paid in foreign currencies was converted to U.S. dollars based on average exchange rates in effect on January 2, 2021.
+We calculated annual total compensation using the same methodology we use for our Named Executive Officers as set forth in the 2021 Summary Compensation Table above.
+We adjusted estimates with respect to total compensation by annualizing the compensation for any newly hired, full-time employees who were not employed by us for all of Fiscal 2021.
+We have a global workforce, with employees working in 22 countries worldwide, as measured by full-time equivalency.
+Compensation paid in foreign currencies was converted to U.S. dollars based on average exchange rates in effect on January 1, 2022.

-The annual total compensation for Fiscal Year 2020 for our CEO was \$3,960,411, as noted in the table above.
-Annual total compensation for our median employee was \$47,425.
-The Pay Ratio for Fiscal Year 2020 is 84 to 1.
+The annual total compensation for Fiscal Year 2021 for our CEO was \$3,909,615, as noted in the table above.
+Annual total compensation for our median employee was \$48,624.
+The Pay Ratio for Fiscal Year 2021 is 80 to 1.
 Under the SEC's rules and guidance, there are numerous ways to determine the compensation of a company's median employee, including the employee population sampled, the elements of pay and benefits used, any assumptions made and the use of statistical sampling.
 In addition, no two companies have identical employee populations or compensation programs, and pay, benefits and retirement plans differ by country even within the same company.
-As a result of our methodology for determining the pay ratio, which is described above, our Pay Ratio may not be comparable to the pay ratios of other companies in our industry or in other industries because other companies may rely on different methodologies or assumptions, or may make adjustments that we do not make.
+As a result of our methodology for determining the pay ratio, which is described above, our Pay Ratio may not be comparable to the pay ratios of other companies in our industry or in other industries because other companies may rely on different methodologies, or assumptions, or may make adjustments that we do not make.